sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/nItishatakam_vairAgyashatakam.md

  doubted whether the reasoning of Prof. Wilson is conclusive. enough; and whatever view might be held as to the interpolations which have been made in some of the Purâņas, yet in general it may be said that they or some of them at least have existed prior to the first century A. D. so that the mere mention of the Purânas in a work cannot prove any thing as to its being a modern production,

  Let us now see if *external evidence* will assist us in establishing the date of Bhartrhari.
 His commentators, it seems, never troubled themselves with this question, They like others before and after them appear to have followed the maxim,"gold is gold, why enquire how old it is?"
 Nor is there any specific mention of the author of the *S'atakas* in any of the old writers which will throw any the least light on his age.
  There is, however, one passage in a Persian work, the *Kali-la-u-Dimnah* which bears a close resemblance to one occurring in the *Pancha Tantra,* where again it is borrowed from Bhartṛ- hari.
 The Persian work was a translation of the *Pancha Tantra*not directly from the original Sanskrit and was written for one of the kings of Persia between 531 and 579 A. D. The*Pancha Tantra,* must, therefore, be an older work, in existence in the year 500 A. D. at the latest.
-The *Pancha Tantra* is not in all its parts an original work, but draws largely upon the literature then existing Among other works it is indebted to the *S'atakas,* and one stanza from the *Niti S'ataka* has been borrowed by the [Pancha Tantra](#%20%C2%A0%20Niti%20S'ataka,%20SL,%2094.%20Sharangadhara,%20however,%20quotes%20this%20verse%2088%20of%20some%20other%20poet%20after%20quoting%20a%20number%20from%20Bhartrhari. "  Niti S'ataka, SL, 94.
-Sharangadhara, however, quotes this verse 88 of some other poet after quoting a number from Bhartrhari.") and from thence by the*Kalila-u-Dimnah.* The author of the S'ata kas therefore must have lived some time before 500 A. D. that is we cannot place him later than the latter half of the fifth century.
+The *Pancha Tantra* is not in all its parts an original work, but draws largely upon the literature then existing Among other works it is indebted to the *S'atakas,* and one stanza from the *Niti S'ataka* has been borrowed by the Pancha Tantra[^6] and from thence by the*Kalila-u-Dimnah.* The author of the S'ata kas therefore must have lived some time before 500 A. D. that is we cannot place him later than the latter half of the fifth century.
  Bhartphari nowhere mentions contemporary persons or incidents nor is he referred to by any writer as a contemporary

+[^6]: %20%C2%A0%20Niti%20S'ataka,%20SL,%2094.%20Sharangadhara,%20however,%20quotes%20this%20verse%2088%20of%20some%20other%20poet%20after%20quoting%20a%20number%20from%20Bhartrhari. "  Niti S'ataka, SL, 94.
+Sharangadhara, however, quotes this verse 88 of some other poet after quoting a number from Bhartrhari."

  Thus it will be seen that there is nothing that goes against the date furnished by the tradition.

+THE IDENTITY[^7] OF BHARTṚHARI AND BHATTI.

-THE [IDENTITY](#This%20is%20taken%20here%20with%20minor%20changes,%20which%20do%20not%20affect%20the%20argument%20at%20all,%20from%20my%20Introduction%20to%20the%20Bhatti%20Kavya%20Cantos%20I-V. "This is taken here with minor changes, which do not affect the argument at all, from my Introduction to the Bhatti Kavya Cantos I-V.") OF BHARTṚHARI AND BHATTI.
+[^7]: This%20is%20taken%20here%20with%20minor%20changes,%20which%20do%20not%20affect%20the%20argument%20at%20all,%20from%20my%20Introduction%20to%20the%20Bhatti%20Kavya%20Cantos%20I-V. "This is taken here with minor changes, which do not affect the argument at all, from my Introduction to the Bhatti Kavya Cantos I-V."

  Bhartrhari has been identified with Bhatti, the author of the celebrated *Bhatti Kavya.* As regards Bhartṛhari himself there is a controversy as to whether the Bhartrhari of the *S'atakas* and his namesake, author of the *Vâkyapadiya,* are one and the same.
 So the controversy expends itself thus—Was Bhatti another name for the author of the *S'atakas,* or for the auhtor of the *Vâkyapadîya,* or were the three one and the eame or quite different individuals?
 That the three were no-one is conclusively proved from some evidence collected together by Prof. K. B. Pathak.
 Mr. Páthak has proved from contemporary and other unquestionable evidence that the author of the *Vakyapadîya* was a Buddhist.
 Neither Bhartṛhari, the author of the *S'atakas,* nor Bhatti, was a Buddhist.
 The *S'atakas* are not only not imbued with any of the characteristicthat ought to mark a Buddhistic work for the inculcation of moral principles (for which the *S'atakas* are intended), but even the alleged traces of Buddhism in them are so faint that one can confidently assert that the work is not the production of Buddhistie genius.
 Nor was Bhatti a follower of Buddha.
 He'glorifies in his epio, the *Bhatti kavya,* a hero whom Hinduism has idolised.
 A Buddhist would have chosen for his hero a co-religionist rather than a Hindu divinity.
 So the author of the *Vákyapadiya* was a distinet individual from either of the authors of the *Satakas* or the *Bhattikavya*, So the question to be determined now is— was Bhatti the same as the author of the *S'atakas*?
 And we think not.
 In the accounts of the lives of these two individuals there is too great difference to admit of the one being identified with the other.
 If we ignore the tradition that the two were one

  and the same individual, we find very little that is common to the life of the two.
 Bhartrhari was a *Kshatriya,* Bhaṭṭi a*Brahmana;* the former is connected with Central India and the latter seems from a passage in the *Bhatti Kavya* to have belonged to the court of Valabhi.
 From internal evidence offered by the *S'atakas* and the *Bhatti Kavya* we might say that they could not have been the productions of the same pen.
 The latter is, as is well known, a grammatical poet and the author shows a wonderful command in handling his words, and even from a grammatical point of view the poem can be said to be a perfect piece of composition.
 Of the *S'atakas* we cannot say the same.
-They confront us here and there with an uncouth form of word, and a clumsy [construction](#%20For%20instances%20Boe.%20100%20N.%20S.%206%20F.%208.%20Mis.%20&c. " For instances Boe.
-100 N. S. 6 F. 8.
-Mis. &c.").This in itself is sufficient to awaken our suspicion, and reject all theories of identity.
+They confront us here and there with an uncouth form of word, and a clumsy construction[^8].This in itself is sufficient to awaken our suspicion, and reject all theories of identity.
 In their religion too they seem to be two different persons.
 Bhartrhari, though a professed unitarian as regards.
-Siva and Vishnu, now and then betrays his predilections towards the former [deity](#See%20SL.%20&c.%20F.%20S.%2069,%2065,%2085,%20&c.
-"See SL. &c.
-F. S. 69, 65, 85, &c."),while Bhatti is a devout worshipper of the latter.
+Siva and Vishnu, now and then betrays his predilections towards the former deity[^9],while Bhatti is a devout worshipper of the latter.
 Another circumstance which leads to the same conclusion, is, as remarked by Mr. Govind Sankara S'astri Bápat (in his preface to his edition of the Bhatti Kávya, N. S. Press Series), that in ancient works, distinction is made of the quotations from the works of these two poets.
 In the absence of equally trustworthy evidence or convincing argument, the above circumstances are sufficient to dispel all ideas of the identity of these two poets.

+[^8]: %20For%20instances%20Boe.%20100%20N.%20S.%206%20F.%208.%20Mis.%20&c. " For instances Boe.
+100 N. S. 6 F. 8.
+Mis. &c."

+[^9]: See%20SL.%20&c.%20F.%20S.%2069,%2065,%2085,%20&c.
+"See SL. &c.
+F. S. 69, 65, 85, &c."

 *THE TWO BHARTRHARIS.*